Joanaigs/SGI-2023-2024/README.md

 - Use of various textures with different transformations throughout the whole scene.
 - Implementation of different cameras:
-    - Prepective cameras that allow to see closely diferent relevant objects (e.g: Robot, Carocha)
+    - Prepective cameras that allow to see closely diferent relevant objects (e.g: Robot, Carocha).
-    - Orthographic cameras: Left, Right, Top, Front, Back
+    - Orthographic cameras: Left, Right, Top, Front, Back.
 - Additional section of the interface to make the axis visible or invisible.
 - Additional section of the interface to control the texture of the floor.
 - Additional section of the interface controls the diffuse and specular colors, as well as the shininess of the floor.